AaltoSciComp/scicomp-docs/triton/apps/python.rst

 |                          | system                   |                          |
 +--------------------------+--------------------------+--------------------------+

-There are two main versions of python: 2 and 3.
+There are two main versions of Python: 2 and 3.
 There are also different
-distributions: The "regular" CPython, Anaconda (a package containing cpython + a lot of other scientific software all bundled togeter), PyPy (a just-in-time compiler, which can be much faster for some use cases).
+distributions: The "regular" CPython, Anaconda (a package containing CPython + a lot of other scientific software all bundled togeter), PyPy (a just-in-time compiler, which can be much faster for some use cases).
 Triton supports all of these.